dvd25/ecommerce-app/README.md

-# A simple draft for an front end E-Commerce Application
+## A simple front end E-Commerce Application

-## What I used: Reactjs, Material UI, Css and Javascript
+What I used: Reactjs, Material UI, Css and Javascript